JingHuaMan/pintos/README.md

 Different from TASK 2, there is no priority donation in the MLFQ scheduler, as the priority of threads are not set by users, but calculated by the OS itself.

 Firstly we have to maintain a variable: the system load average, denoted as `load_avg`, and it's actually a weighted moving average of the amount of waiting threads in `ready_list` and the current thread (except for the `idle_thread`).
-At system boot, it's intialized to 0.
+At system boot, it's initialized to 0.
 Per second thereafter, it is updated according to the following formula:
 $$
 load\_avg = \frac{59}{60} \times load\_avg + \frac{1}{60} \times (\#\ of\ ready\ threads)
 $$